singerdmx/flutter-quill/README.md

 FlutterQuill is a rich text editor and a [Quill] component for [Flutter].

 This library is a WYSIWYG (What You See Is What You Get) editor built for the modern Android, iOS, web and desktop platforms.
 Check out our [Youtube Playlist] or [Code Introduction](./doc/code_introduction.md) to take a detailed walkthrough of the code base.
 You can join our [Slack Group] for discussion.

 Pub: [FlutterQuill] <br>
-If you are viewing this page from pub.dev page then you might have some issues with opening some of the links, please open it in GitHub repo instead.
+If you are viewing this page from pub.dev page, then you might have some issues with opening some links, please open it in GitHub repo instead.

 ## Table of contents
 - [Flutter Quill](#flutter-quill)